pedrocrisp/crisplab_epigenomics/methylome/README.md

 ### Step 5.2 Context means

 This step calculates means per context and sub-context.
-If a lcoi of interest file is provided it will additionally output a summary for these loci only.
+If a loci of interest file is provided it will additionally output a summary for these loci only.
 If there are no loci of interest then specify ``"none"``.

 ```
 bash \